 This is just a brief snapshot of the truth of mined diamonds.
 For more information, see some of our blog posts, looking at environmental destruction, and the history of diamonds.

-Negligible greenhouse emissions, water or air pollution results from the creation of the IQ Diamond.
+Negligible greenhouse emissions, water or air pollution results from the creation of our lab grown diamonds.
 No devastated ecosystems, hazardous chemicals, radiation or other environmentally dangerous substances or processes are associated with it and no artificial pricing structure is used.

-Because the IQ Diamond is free from all of these issues, then isn’t it possibly the smartest choice in diamonds?
+Because the Ethica diamond is free from all of these issues, then isn’t it possibly the smartest choice in diamonds?